 Author – Brian King with contributions from Peter O’Kill.

 Can you help?
-We are still trying to find out precisely when the current Sunningdale Allotment site came into being.
-If you have any information please contact us.
-We are particularly keen to locate copies of the Holy Trinity Sunningdale parish magazine between 1876 and 1882.
-Please email me or the Parish Council.
+I am still trying to find out precisely when the current Sunningdale Allotment site came into existence.
+If you have any information please contact me.
+I am particularly keen to locate copies of the Holy Trinity Sunningdale parish magazine between 1876 and 1882.